-The Common Shares are listed and posted for trading on the TSX-V and OTC.
+The Common Shares are listed and posted for trading on the TSX (TSX-V) as at the date of this report), OTC and SIC.
 There can be no assurance that an active trading market in the Company's securities will be established and maintained.
 Securities of companies involved in the resource industry have experienced substantial volatility in the past, often based on factors unrelated to the financial performance or prospects of the companies involved.
 The price of the Common Shares is also likely to be significantly affected by short-term changes in commodity prices or in the Company's financial condition or results of operations as reflected in its quarterly earnings reports.